Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 I designed a revision app for students who are studying for demanding 11 plus, 13 plus and 16 plus exams in maths.
 The exams are hard work and currently there is no existing central resource for students to use.
 Thus the idea was to put useful past and practice papers with markschemes and advice, together in this app.
 The app is to be used by students and parents.

 Students can view and order one paper and its associated markscheme for free and then they can order extra papers and markschemes using stripe.
 The app was deployed to heroku and can be accessed by clicking on the title above.
-Alternatively here is a link to the heroku app. <https://maths-plus-revision.herokuapp.com/>
+Alternatively here is a link to the [heroku app](<https://maths-plus-revision.herokuapp.com/>)

 ## UX

 ### User stories

 1. Each user has a unique username chosen by them and password and a user profile showing past and present orders.
-2. A user can see 11 plus, 13 plus and 16 plus papers to select from without logging in.
+2. Users can choose to reset their password when needed.
-3. A user can only purchase 11 plus, 13 plus or 16 plus papers if they are logged in.
+3. A user who has forgotten their password can be issued with a temporary password, go onto the site,then reset their password using a given link.
-4. If a user attempts to buy these papers without login in, the app will direct them to login.
+4. A user can see 11 plus, 13 plus and 16 plus papers to select from without logging in.
-5. Once logged in, the user can checkout items in the cart.
+5. A user can only purchase 11 plus, 13 plus or 16 plus papers if they are logged in.
-6. A user will see a message on the screen stating that they are logged in.
+6. If a user attempts to buy these papers without login in, the app will direct them to login.
-7. If a user does not have an account they will be directed to create one.
+7. Once logged in, the user can checkout items in the cart.
-8. Once a user has created an account, they will see a message on the screen informing them that their account has been successfully created.
+8. A user will see a message on the screen stating that they are logged in.
-9. Checked out items will be paid for using credit or debit cards.
+9. If a user does not have an account they will be directed to create one.
-10. The user will get an acknowledgement of payment.
+10. Once a user has created an account, they will see a message on the screen informing them that their account has been successfully created.
-11. A user can access a blog on the app from the main menu.
+11. A user can select items to be purchased and each item selected will be added to their cart.
-12. The blog will contain tips on learning maths and ideas on how to measure progress made.
+12. A user will be able to view all the items in their cart.
-13. A user can comment on a blog and the moderator of the blog can decide on whether the comment can be put on the app for other users to see.
+13. A user can choose to checkout items using the checkout button.
+At checkout a user will be asked for their details.
-14. A user can review papers purchased using the review button in the menu.
+14. Checked out items will be paid for using credit or debit cards.
-15. The review button allows the user to give a star rating to a particular paper and to write a review for other users to see.
+15. The user will get an acknowledgement of payment.
-16. All reviews and ratings are subject to moderation by the owner of the app.
+16. A user can access a blog on the app from the main menu.
-17. A user can contact the owner of the app using a contact form.
+17. The blog will contain tips on learning maths and ideas on how to measure progress made.
-18. The contact form will have fields for: title, full name, address, city or region, postcode, country.
+18. A contact address appears on the about us page for users to use if required.
-19. A user will submit the form using a contact button.
+19. A logged in or logged out user can see a blog which gives extra information on study skills and learning maths.

 ## Technologies Used